i-MSCP/plugins/incubator/SpamAssassin/README.md

 See [Configuration file](../SpamAssassin/config.php)

-**Note:** When changing a configuration parameter in the plugin configuration file, do not forget to trigger plugin change by updating the plugin list through the plugin management interface.
+**Note:** When changing a configuration parameter in the plugin configuration file, do not forget to trigger a plugin list update, else you're changes will not be token into account.

 ## 3rd party SpamAssassin rules